olly-evans/chess-engine-cpp/README.md

 ### Intro

 So turns out to write a chess engine you first have to write the game of chess, I know right who would of thought.
 Writing chess the game so far has been much harder than I thought it would be, but has  also been very rewarding.
+I'm particularly proud of my `on_left_mouse_press()` function :)

 If you're asking why I didn't use a prebuilt chess GUI its because of my limited Object-Oriented programming experience.
 And Chess is for sure a great way to practise this with its board and piece hierarchies.
 But also because Dear Imgui and others in Visual Studio scares me to my core, so here I am.